 STEP 1.
 Submit a Graduate School application: https://grad.msu.edu/apply.
 You will include (a) through (e) below.
 The MAFLT Graduate Study Major code is 5724.

 Once you begin the online application process, you will need to add (a) and (b) into text boxes in the online application.
-We recommend completing these statements in a separate document so that you may copy and paste the text directly into the online application text boxes when needed.
+We recommend completing these statements in a separate document.
+Then you can copy and paste the text directly into the online application text boxes when needed.

 a.
-Personal statement: Your personal statement should include information about how your background and life experiences, including social, economic, cultural, familial, educational, or other opportunities or challenges motivated you to pursue a graduate degree.
+Personal statement: Your personal statement should include information about how your background and life experiences, including social, economic, cultural, familial, educational, or other opportunities or challenges have prepared you to pursue a graduate degree in this field.
+We encourage you to discuss how you have acquired your proficiency in the language you plan to teach, as well as other experience and aspirations that have motivated you to apply to this program.
+Aim for 300-500 words.

 c.
 Contacts for three (3) letters of recommendation: In the gradportal, provide the names and email addresses for recommenders who are familiar with your academic and professional accomplishments and potential for success.
 At least one recommendation letter must be from a former professor, academic advisor, or other individual familiar with your academic background and abilities.
-The letters of recommendation must be current and specifically for the MAFLT Program.
+The letters of recommendation must be current and written specifically for the MAFLT Program.
 After you submit your online application, the system will send an email to each of your references containing a link so they can upload their letters of recommendations directly into your application file.
+You will be asked if you want to waive your right to see these letters, and the best answer is Yes.
 All recommendation letters are due by the application deadline.

 The following documents must be uploaded to the online application as file attachments.
 PDFs or Word documents are accepted.